Types of Head Trauma

 Surprisingly, closed head injuries, in which the skull is not penetrated, can actually be even more damaging than open head wounds.
 Closed head injuries are caused by blunt force or whiplash, which can bruise the brain.
 The bleeding or swelling can place pressure on the brain’s tissue.
 If this is left untreated, the tissue can begin to die.

 Head injuries can take time to heal.
 During this time of recovery, you should not have to worry about lost wages.
 Instead, you should talk to an attorney about seeking the short-term or long-term disability benefits that you deserve.
-For more information, contact a Raleigh disability lawyer from the Law Office of Sam Scudder at 919-851-3311 today.
+For more information, contact a Morehead City disability lawyer from the Law Office of Sam Scudder at 919-851-3311 today.